 Heat pumps are considered the most energy-efficient heaters because they don’t require heating a high-resistance wire or burning fuel.
 They are also valuable because they double up as air conditioning units.

 The only downside is that they don’t generate enough heat.
 Thus they can’t work as primary heaters.
 Also, they only run on electricity.
+You can check the best RV air conditioner heater combo if you’re interested in these types of units.

 Electric Space Heaters